openmelody/mt-plugin-configassistant/README.md

 * `category` - Produces the ability to select a single category via a drop-down listing.

+* `category_list` - Produces the ability to select multiple categories via a multi-select listing.
+This form of config option accepts the "show_children" option which will toggle the displaying of child categories on and off.

 * `folder` - Produces the ability to select a single folder via a drop-down listing.

+* `folder_list` - Produces the ability to select a single category via a drop-down listing.
+This form of config option accepts the "show_children" option which will toggle the displaying of child folders on and off.

 * `colorpicker` - Produces a color wheel pop-up for selecting a color or hex value.